Kalikow-type decomposition for multicolor infinite range particle systems: Proofs of Proposition , Theorems and Proofs of Proposition 1, Theorems 2 and 3

 But

-since finiteness of $N_{STOP}^F $ implies the finiteness of $T^F_{STOP} .$ Hence we obtain that
+since finiteness of $N_{\mathrm{STOP}}^F $ implies the finiteness of $T^F_{\mathrm{STOP}} .$ Hence, we obtain that

-since $ 1_{\{ T^F_{STOP} < t \} } \to 1 $ almost surely.
+since $ 1_{\{ T^F_{\mathrm{STOP}} < t \} } \to1 $ almost surely.

-This implies that $\mu $ is an invariant measure of the process.
-Replacing the initial condition $\eta $ by any stationary initial condition, we finally get also uniqueness of the invariant measure.
-Thus Theorem \ref{theo15} is proved. $\bullet$
+This implies that $\mu$ is an invariant measure of the process.
+Replacing the initial condition $\eta$ by any stationary initial condition, we finally also get uniqueness of the invariant measure.
+Thus Theorem~\ref{theo15} is proved. \end{pf*}